JetBrains/kotlin-multiplatform-dev-docs/topics/development/multiplatform-ktor-sqldelight.md

 ### Add dependency injection

-The Koin dependency injection works by letting you declare modules (sets of components) to be used in different contexts.
+The Koin dependency injection lets you declare modules (sets of components) that you can use in different contexts.
-In this project, you will create two modules: one for the Android application, and another for the iOS app.
+In this project, you will create two modules: one for the Android application and another for the iOS app.
-Then you will start Koin for each native UI using the corresponding module.
+Then, you will start Koin for each native UI using the corresponding module.

 Declare a Koin module that will contain the components for the Android app:

 1. In the `composeApp/src/androidMain/kotlin` directory, create the `AppModule.kt` file in the `com.jetbrains.spacetutorial` package.

-   In that file, declare the module as two [singletons](https://insert-koin.io/docs/reference/koin-core/definitions#defining-a-singleton), for the `SpaceXApi` class and for the `SpaceXSDK` class:
+   In that file, declare the module as two [singletons](https://insert-koin.io/docs/reference/koin-core/definitions#defining-a-singleton), one for the `SpaceXApi` class and one for the `SpaceXSDK` class:

    ```kotlin
    package com.jetbrains.spacetutorial